Volunteer Notetakers for PMC Students

 It is expected that the notes will be typed; however, handwritten, but very legible notes, or notes containing math, symbols, or graphs can also be used and will be scanned into electronic format at the PMC Notetaking Office.

 Volunteers who successfully complete the term will receive a letter of recognition from the Paul Menton Centre.
-You will be assisting a fellow student meet their accommodation needs and facilitating their success in the course.
+You will be assisting a fellow student meet their disability needs and facilitating their success in the course.
 Having to take good quality notes as a volunteer notetaker will benefit your learning in the course as well.
 Lastly, being a volunteer notetaker may prove to be a valuable addition to your resume.

 Volunteer work at Carleton, such as the notetaking service for students registered with PMC, can count towards your Co-Curricular Record, the official record of your extra-curricular activities at Carleton University, which may prove beneficial in securing employment or entering graduate school.